Volkswagen ID.4

-Volkswagen offers a wide range of car models, each version characterised by its own unique features.
+Volkswagen offers a wide range of car models, each version characterized by its own unique features.
 So, there is something for everyone.
 This makes Volkswagen’s models appeal to a broad target group.
 Broad and dispersed – and that can be quite a challenge.
-Because how do you communicate the model-specific USPs of a certain car in an effective and personalised way to a distinct subgroup?
+Because how do you communicate the model-specific USPs of a certain car in an effective and personalized way to a distinct subgroup?
 With this question, Volkswagen came to us.
 Their main goal?
 To generate quality attention among various subgroups in order to increase brand consideration for their electric car, the Volkswagen ID.4.

 But when is attention of high quality?
 When we talk about quality attention, we are talking about brands that not only manage to attract the attention of their viewers, but also retain it.
 People watch your content consciously and attentively.
 If you translate this into a quantifiable KPI, we are talking about: watch time or view-through-rate.